mlswg/mls-architecture/draft-ietf-mls-architecture.md

 control policies must be applied at the client, so the application must ensure that the access control policies are consistent across all clients to make sure that they remain in sync.
-If two different policies were applied, the clients might not accept or reject a group operation and end-up in different cryptographic states, breaking their ability to communicate.
+If two different policies were applied, the clients might not accept or reject a group operation and end up in different cryptographic states, breaking their ability to communicate.

 > **RECOMMENDATION:** Avoid using inconsistent access control policies in the